 While the tarot is indeed still used these days by some readers as a focus for fortune-telling and divination, believing this is the be-all, end-all of what you can do with a tarot deck would be a tremendous oversimplification.
 Tarot spreads and daily tarot use can be very useful in a personal development path.
 Using random cards of a weekly or monthly basis can help you pay attention to important aspects of what you are experiencing, like a kind of tarot horoscope.
 A love tarot reading can help you sort out your romantic life.
 And finally, countless scholars and academics have studied tarot and the various tarot decks throughout the centuries for purely cultural and historical purposes.

-Structure of a tarot deck: Tarot and oracles
+Structure of a tarot deck: What are the 78 Tarot cards?

 While several of the modern divination decks of cards you can find on the market sometimes use the word “tarot” quite loosely, there is actually a well-defined structure which separates genuine tarot decks from what should be called “oracle” divination decks.